 In their depictions of the natural world the impressionists focused on ephemeral qualities such as the nuances of sunlight and shadow.
 They sought to represent these passing effects as truthfully as possible and, in doing so, to capture the immediacy of experiencing nature at first hand.
 To this end they adopted the practice of painting outdoors, which enabled them to work from close, direct observation and record their perceptions without delay.

-This print of Auguste Renoir's A Girl with a Watering Can (1876) is part of our Masterworks collection of reproductions, specially created using the Gallery's finest quality digital imaging.
+This framed print of Auguste Renoir's A Girl with a Watering Can (1876) is part of our Masterworks collection of reproductions, specially created using the Gallery's finest quality digital imaging.
 The image was printed to Gallery specifications and the frame was selected as a style appropriate to the period.

 In 1876, Renoir began to paint anecdotal depictions of women and children, subjects in which he excelled.
 A Girl with a Watering Can, typical of these works, displays a mature impressionist style attuned to the specific requirements of figure painting.
 Renoir's colors reflect the freshness and radiance of the impressionist palette, while his handling is more controlled and regular than in his landscapes, with even brushstrokes applied in delicate touches, especially in the girl’s face.
 Brilliant prismatic hues envelop the child in an atmosphere of warm light and charmingly convey her innocent appeal.

 - 10 x 7.25 inches (print), 11 x 8.4 inches (framed)